Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Navigation Framework

-From an inspection requirement aspect, the ARA robot should monitor all available steel bars in the bridge structure to check for any failure.
-As the cross areas and steel bars are considered as nodes and edges, respectively, the inspection requirement is able to be solved by \textit{inspection route problem} or Chinese Postman Problem (CPP) \cite{edmonds1973matching}.
-Therefore, a graph representing the structure is constructed, then the optimization problem is solved to find the shortest inspection route for the robot.
+The clusters set $S_b$ are sent to NCBE algorithm, which returns the boundary set of the clusters $S_{bo}$. $S_{bo}$ is then inputted to the graph construction algorithm with a length threshold $d_{min}$ for cluster neighborhood.

-\textit{Algorithm \ref{alg:GraphEsti}} builds the graph from the cluster boundaries set $S_{bo}$ (from NCBE Algorithm) and a distance threshold $d_{min}$.
-Firstly, the center points $S_c$ of clusters, neighbor matrix $M_n$, and border middle points $S_{md}$ are determined from step \ref{step:cenPoint2} to \ref{step:middlepoint}.
+\textbf{Graph Construction Algorithm}: From the clusters and their boundaries, this algorithm (\textit{Algorithm \ref{alg:GraphEsti}}) builds the graph by determining the edges $E$ and nodes $V$ from the cluster boundaries set $S_{bo}$ (from NCBE Algorithm) and a distance threshold $d_{min}$.
+Firstly, the center points $S_c$ of clusters, neighbor matrix $M_n$ - determine the neighbor relationship among clusters, borders set $S_{bd}$, and border middle points $S_{md}$ are determined from step \ref{step:cenPoint2} to \ref{step:middlepoint} (Fig. \ref{fig:bar_cross}). b

 All the points in $S_c$ and $S_{md}$ are added into the vertices set $V$.
 The edge set is built by $M_n$ and $V$ in step \ref{step:edges}.
-After that, a set of feature's lines that are fit to the boundaries are calculated by \textit{PCA} method \cite{wiki:xxx2}.
-Step \ref{step:edgePoint} determines the intersection set $I_l$ of the feature's lines and their cluster boundary $S_b$.
+After that, a set of feature's lines that are fit to the boundaries are calculated by \textit{PCA} method \cite{fukunaga2013introduction}.
+Step \ref{step:edgePoint} determines the intersection set $I_l$ of the feature's lines and their cluster boundary $S_{bo}$.
 From step \ref{step:checkandAdd} to \ref{step:endfor1}, there are dual loops to check whether the distance from a point in $I_l$ to a vertex in $V$ is longer than the threshold $d_{min}$.
 If yes, then that point and an edge, which connects it to its center point, are added into the vertex set $V$ and the edge set $E$, respectively.
 The algorithm outputs $G = (V,E)$, which is sent to \textit{Algorithm} \ref{alg:PathVisiAllEdge}.

-After getting the graph, the navigation system needs to generate the shortest path to inspect all the available steel bars.
-There are multiple steel bridge structure, thus the input graph could consist of Euler circuit, Euler path or none.
-Algorithm \ref{alg:PathVisiAllEdge} - VOCPP is proposed to solve the optimization problem that is based on \textit{Euler Theorem} \cite{wiki:xxx} for Eulerian trail.
-The algorithm converts any input graph into an \textit{open CPP} graph by adding the shortest path into the input graph and make a new one.
-The added path is selected by using Dijkstra's algorithm \cite{wiki:xxx1}.
-The output is the shortest path, which visits each edge at least one, and starts and ends at the predefined positions.